terrimporter/SCVUR_16S_metabarcode_pipeline/README.md

 This repository outlines how 16S rDNA metabarcodes are processed by Teresita M. Porter. **SCVUR** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**SEARCH-UNOISE, **R**DP Classifier.

+## Overview

-The pipeline begins with raw Illumina MiSeq fastq.gz files with paired-end reads.
+This pipeline begins with raw paired-end Illumina MiSeq fastq.gz files.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 These ESVs are taxonomically assigned using the 16S reference set available with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .

 This data flow has been developed using a conda environment and snakemake pipeline for improved reproducibility.
 It will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/SCVUR_16S_metabarcode_pipeline/releases